Georgia-Tech-CS2340/cs2340-codestyle/guide.md

 # Python / `pylint`

 For Python, [Pylint](https://www.pylint.org/) is used, which is a static code analysis tool and linter for Python that ensures code is idiomatic and follows Python best practices such as [PEP-8](https://www.python.org/dev/peps/pep-0008/).
 It is also used to check code for errors and can help prevent difficult-to-find runtime bugs.
-In this, class, **we have disabled certain pylint checks to make the checks less strict**.
+In this class, **we have disabled certain pylint checks to make the checks less strict**.
 If desired, these checks can be re-enabled to check for all pylint categories (more details below).
 There are a few different ways of running pylint, each of which are detailed below.

 ## Running `pylint` with Script *(Recommended)*